-New technology trends, such as AI, require us to keep pace with evolving regulations and industry standards.
-In the United States, there are various current and proposed regulatory frameworks relating to the use of AI in products and services.
+New emerging technology trends, such as AI, require us to keep pace with evolving regulations and industry standards.
+Given the complexity and rapid development of AI, there are various current and proposed regulatory frameworks relating to the use of AI in products and services in the U.S. and foreign jurisdictions such as the EU.
+For example, in the EU, an AI act is being considered.
+Such laws and regulations may impede our ability to offer certain products and services in certain jurisdictions if we are unable to comply with them.
 We expect that the legal and regulatory environment relating to emerging technologies such as AI will continue to develop and could increase the cost of doing business, and create compliance risks and potential liability, all which may have a material adverse effect on our financial condition and results of operations.
-Governments are also considering the new issues in intellectual property law that AI creates, which could result in different intellectual property rights in technology we create with AI and development processes and procedures and could have a material adverse effect on our business.
+Governments are also considering the new issues in intellectual property rights in technology we create with AI and development processes and procedures and could have a material adverse effect on our business.